 Without further ado, here's my list of BBQ joints visited by county, along with the date(s) I've visited them.
 As a general rule, I try to avoid chains; that includes local ones.
 While Smithfield's Chicken & Bar-B-Q is local to eastern North Carolina, I would much rather support a small business than a franchised restaurant with nearly 40 locations.
 Abrams Bar-B-Q's seven eastern-NC locations are, for some reason, slightly more honorable (in my mind), and the Virginia-based Golden Skillet, which has three locations in North Carolina (in addition to six in Virginia) slightly moreso, however, they are still primarily last-resort locations, to be used only in the event that a) no other 'cue is available in the county, or b) we have an unexpected change in plans.

 On this list, you'll see two certifications, italicized and colored like so to help distinguish them from the other stops.
-The NCBS BBQ Trail, the more prestigious of the two, is a list created by the North Carolina Barbecue Society to help identify important and emblematic restaurants across the state.
+The (now-defunct) NCBS BBQ Trail, the more prestigious of the two, is a list created by the North Carolina Barbecue Society to help identify important and emblematic restaurants across the state.
 Pits were chosen because they were "representatives of the distinctive methods and barbecue cooking styles that have made North Carolina the Barbecue Capital of the World."
 In addition to cooking their meat only on wood or coal, other requirements for inclusion are that the pit make their own sauce, operate for 12 or more years, and have a sit-down dining area.
 The other certification is the True 'Cue NC certification, which has largely similar requirements, but is less selective and more wholistic in its approach.
 You'll notice that several pits cary both honors.
 Additionally, annual events at which I ate barbecue are colored like this.
 Finally, if I took any pictures of the restaurant or my barbecue, there will be a link to pictures after the date(s) I visited and any certifications, titled "pictures."
 I have pictures only sporadically from any eateries I visited before 2022, but have been pretty consistent in getting at least one or two pictures since resolving to eat barbecue in every county.

 I've also made a map to visually keep track of the stops I've made.